 Organisations face fines of up to 4% of their worldwide turnover, or €20 million for intentional or negligent violations

-These significant sanctions mean it is vital that the final legislative text be fully understood by a number of key stakeholders within your business, and that businesses start planning for these changes as soon as possible.
+These significant sanctions mean it is vital that the final legislative text be fully understood by a number of key stakeholders within your business, and that businesses implement these changes as soon as possible.
 Underpinning all of this is the fact, no matter what size a company is, that businesses have to begin thinking about their security in terms of when they will face a data breach or attempted breach, rather than if.
 Only when businesses accept this will they be able to plan, execute and demonstrate successful security defences and policies.

-To help with that, here are six key steps organisations should perform to provide a basic assessment of their current data protection strategy and any potential gaps that need to be addressed.
+To help you with that, here are six key steps organisations should perform to provide a basic assessment of their current data protection strategy and any potential gaps that need to be addressed.